-The result of investment activities before transfer of technical interest amounts to a loss of DKK 6.5m against a profit of DKK 6.4m in 2019.
+The result of investment activities before transfer of technical interest amounts to a profit of DKK 78.1m against a loss of DKK 6.5m in 2020.
+The profit is due to sale of shares in ERV CZ and ECH to ERGO Reiseversicherung AG.